 Creatine HCL Pros and Cons

-From what we have learned so far, the obvious pro to HCL is its ability to mix in water.
-This mean that your body will absorb a greater percentage of the powder.
+The biggest difference between Creatine HCL and Monohydrate we have learned so far is the obvious pro to HCL, its ability to mix in water.
+This means that your body will absorb a greater percentage of the powder.

 A benefit to HCL is that it’s more convenient because of its ease of blending since some Creatine Monohydrates need warm water to dissolve.
 Creatine HCL can reduce any possible side effects that people may get from under mixing Creatine Monohydrate.